Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

 <br/>

 #### Timetabel page
-In this part, you can find the timetable with an explanation of the classes and describe what criteria you need to meet in order to participate in them.
+In this part, you can find the timetable with an explanation of the classes and describe what criteria you need to meet to participate in them.

 <br/>